 The technical parameters or other conditions set out in the technical specifications set out in Annexes 1 and 2 to this Contract and in the relevant applicable technical standards will not be met by the Equipment at acceptance.

-Facts emerge bearing evidence that the Seller will not be able to deliver and/or handover the Equipment.

-The Seller is entitled to withdraw from the Contract in the event of the Buyer being in default with the payment for more than 2 months with the exception of the cases when the Buyer refused an invoice due to defect on the delivered Equipment or due to breach of the Contract by the Seller.
+The Seller is entitled to withdraw from the Contract in the event of the Buyer being in default with the payment for more than 2 months.

 Withdrawal from the Contract becomes effective on the day the written notification to that effect is delivered to the other Party.
-The Party which had received performance from the other Party prior to such withdrawal shall duly return such performance.
+In any case, the services provided by the Seller and accepted by the Buyer up to the date of withdrawal by the Buyer will be invoiced and must be paid by the Buyer unless the Seller is in default.